Defeat contaminants in non-conductive fluids once and for all!

 Depending on the amount of oil and the price per liter, an oil cleaning system can pay for itself within 2-3 months if one oil fill is saved and thus no longer needs to be changed.

 In most cases, an oil purification system will have paid for itself within a year.
-This is due to the savings in oil purchase and disposal, as well as the reduced failure frequency of components in the system.
+This is due to the savings in oil purchase and disposal, as well as the reduced failure frequency of expensive components in the system.

 When hydraulic oil reaches a certain level of contamination, it must either be replaced or cleaned.
 Depending on the amount of oil and the type of oil, an oil change can be a very costly undertaking.
 However, it can often be worthwhile to simply clean the oil instead of changing it.
 This not only saves costs, but also improves the environmental footprint, since less oil is consumed.